 Refer to the Student Handbook for more information.

 Students may spend their grants for any expense related to their cost of attendance such as: tuition, food, housing, health care (including mental health), and childcare.
-Students do not need to report to the federal government how they spend their HEERF II grant and do not need to report the funds as income on their federal tax return.
+Students do not need to report to the federal government how they spend their HEERF II and III grant and do not need to report the funds as income on their federal tax return.